Outforia Quicktake: Key Takeaways

 Jellyfish come in all sizes, ranging from coastal species that are smaller than a grape to deep sea creatures that can be larger than blue whales!
 With all of this biodiversity, there’s a lot to learn about jellyfish.
 We’ve rounded up the web’s most extensive resource on jellyfish, including interesting species and must-know facts.

-The 15 Must-Know Types of Jellyfish
+The Fascinating World of 15 Types of Jellyfish: Ocean Gems

 1. Lion’s Mane Jellyfish (Cyanea capillata)